lucasjellema/gitpod-oracle-cloud-infrastructure/README.md

 * Kubectl - not yet configured for any specific Kubernetes cluster
 * VS Code extension Oracle DevTools
 * OCI Desiger Tookit (OKIT) - a set of tools for enabling design, deploy and visualise OCI environments through a graphical web based interface (visualize an existing environment, create/draw a new or updated environment, generate Terraform definitions to provision designed resources, inspect BOM and cost estimates)
+* Grafana & OCI plugin for Grafana
+* (planned) Ansible Collections for OCI

 ![](images/workspace-tools-oci.png)